bhalshaker/2fa-middleware/README.md

 ## Recommended Run Environment

-(Based on preequirests all requirements covered in DockerCompose file)
+_(All requirements are covered in the provided Docker Compose file)_

 - 🦭 Podman/ 🐋 Docker
 - 🌐 Internet connection